GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

 4. Open unzipped folder and double-click on ipop-tincan.exe

-5. Open a Windows command shell (type cmd in search window) and set Python binaries in path and navigate to the folder where you extracted the SocialVPN files.
+5. Open a Windows command shell (type "cmd" in search window) and set Python binaries in path and navigate to the folder where you extracted the SocialVPN files.

     ```bash
     set PATH=%PATH%;C:\Python27